aradica/vlauncher/README.md

 # vlauncher

-Version manager &amp; launcher for critical systems.
+Version manager & launcher for critical systems.
 Part of a bigger project I have in mind that will enable anyone to use simple cloud hosting services as a platform to deliver software updates.

 ## How to use with Google Disk